Prevention alert insights

 These transactions include a specific refund Guide

-Gain a better understanding of chargebacks nature and manage them effectively.
+Gain a better understanding of chargeback nature and manage them effectively.

 It is important to note that the transaction status remains success because the refund occurs at the Guide